 In 2017, AI adoption in broadcast and media was slower than expected.
-Many media companies are still manually tagging images and videos, and manually curating content.
-With the heightened awareness of the benefits of these technologies, we anticipate that most news media organizations will leverage machine learning and deep learning for automatically tagging and organizing visual content - using the increased audience insights for content personalization and monetization.
+Many media companies are still manually tagging images and videos and manually curating content.
+With the heightened awareness of the benefits of these technologies, we anticipate most news media organizations will leverage machine and deep learning for automatically tagging and organizing visual content—plus use the increased audience insights for content personalization and monetization.

 Video consumption is flourishing on mobile and smart TV devices.
 Publishers are changing their workflows to be able to quickly create and distribute videos to meet consumption demands.
 OTT was on full display at CES 2018, and Unisphere Research forecasted that live/linear OTT viewing will surpass traditional broadcast TV by 2020.
-As media continues its path down digital transformation, we predict that news media will invest in more OTT video applications.
+As media continues down its path of digital transformation, we predict news media will invest in more OTT video applications and OTT CMSs.

-4. Embrace VR and AR: VR and AR content lend themselves to vivid and compelling storytelling, which is what media companies constantly strive to deliver.
-In 2018, we expect to see even more great VR and AR content from news media, and we’re not alone.
-The News Media Alliance called AR and VR the “wave of the present” and BBC Research and Development predicts that VR’s popularity and adoption will be similar to social media’s rise to relevance.
+VR and AR content lend themselves to vivid and compelling storytelling, which is what media companies constantly strive to deliver.
+In 2018, we expect to see even more great VR and AR content from news media, and we’re not the only ones.
+The News Media Alliance called AR and VR the “wave of the present” and BBC Research and Development predicts VR’s popularity and adoption will be similar to social media’s rise to relevance.

 In 2018, smart speakers will become another major medium for news.
-In 2017, NPR commissioned its The Smart Audio Report with Edison Research, which studied the habits of smart speaker owners (i.e. owners of speakers like Amazon’s Alexa or Google Home).
+In 2017, NPR commissioned The Smart Audio Report with Edison Research, which studied the habits of smart speaker owners (i.e., owners of speakers such as Amazon Alexa or Google Home).
 In this study, NPR and Edison research found that 77% of respondents wanted a smart speaker to listen to news and information, and 28% of smart speaker owners had started listening to more news audio.
 Previously, media companies didn’t take the smart speaker movement too seriously.
 Because smart speakers are affordable, consumers are increasingly purchasing them and constantly interacting with them.
-As adoption of smart speakers grows, being able to deliver news content to smart speakers will be critical for news media and we expect this to be one of the most prominent digital media trends this year.
+As adoption of smart speakers grows, being able to deliver news content to them will be critical, and we expect this to be one of the most prominent digital media trends this year.

-In September 2017, the Washington Post reported it passed the 1 million subscriber mark for paid digital-only subscriptions and the New York Times reported it had surpassed 3 million monthly subscribers in December.
-In spite of initial pushback, we predict that news media will see paid subscriptions increase in 2018 as print subscriptions and offline advertising revenue continue to decline.
+In September 2017, The Washington Post reported it passed the 1 million subscriber mark for paid, digital-only subscriptions and The New York Times reported it surpassed 3 million monthly subscribers in December.
+In spite of initial pushback, we predict news media will see paid subscriptions increase in 2018 as print subscriptions and offline advertising revenue continue to decline.

 Historically, news media organizations have relied on large advertising sales teams to drive ad revenue.
 This will change as media companies move to programmatic advertising packages by automating the digital ad buying and purchasing process.
-Programmatic advertising enables advertisers to be able to set up, manage, and measure digital ad campaigns themselves.
-We anticipate an increase in the adoption of programmatic advertising and header bidding in 2018, and beyond.
+Programmatic advertising enables advertisers to be able to set up, manage and measure digital ad campaigns themselves.
+We anticipate an increase in the adoption of programmatic advertising and header bidding in 2018 and beyond.

-In the last couple of years, the media industry saw a huge number of acquisitions and mergers: Meredith Corporation acquired Time Inc., AT&T and Time Warner merged, Sinclair Broadcast Group bought Tribune Media Co., Disney acquired 21st Century Fox (who had purchased National Geographic a couple of years back), Discovery bought Scripps Networks, and the list goes on.
-The driver for mergers and acquisitions in the media space are primarily due to publishers competing with Google and Facebook for ad dollars (combined they control more than 60% of digital advertising dollars).
+In the last couple of years, the media industry saw a huge number of acquisitions and mergers: Meredith Corporation acquired Time Inc., AT&T and Time Warner merged, Sinclair Broadcast Group bought Tribune Media, Disney acquired 21st Century Fox (who had purchased National Geographic a couple of years back), Discovery bought Scripps Networks, and the list goes on.
+Mergers and acquisitions in the media space are primarily due to publishers competing with Google and Facebook for ad dollars (combined, they control more than 60% of digital advertising dollars).
 Additionally, TV broadcasters are facing intense competition from OTT video providers like Netflix and Amazon, thus fueling the continued search for new revenue streams.